As an Amazon Associate, Modded gets commissions for purchases made through links in this post.

 1. Lagers

-Lagers are the most common type of beer, consumed by loud frat brothers and grumpy older men alike.
-Miller High Lifes, Coors and Budweisers are all lagers that have fueled many festivities.
-The flavor is light and malty, making it a good starting point for new beer drinkers to explore their pallets.
+Lagers are the most common type of beer, consumed by loud frat brothers and grumpy old men alike.
+Miller High Life, Coors and Budweiser are all lagers that have fueled many festivities over the years.
+The flavor is light and malty, making it a good starting point for new beer drinkers to develop their palettes.

-Some IPAs taste fruity, and others are bitter.
-Some hover around 5% alcohol content, while others reach above 12%.
-No matter your preferences or experience with beer, the IPA for you is out there somewhere, waiting to be enjoyed.
+Some IPAs hover around 5% alcohol content, while others reach above 12%.
+No matter your preferences or experience with beer, there’s a perfect IPA for you somewhere at your local bar, waiting to be enjoyed.

 4. Malt Liquors

-The “liquor” name might deceive you, but malt liquors have more than earned their place among the best types of beer.
-The name comes from their high alcohol content and its special ingredient: a ton of malted barley.
+Don’t let the “liquor” name deceive you — malt liquors have more than earned their place among the different types of beer.
+The name comes from their high alcohol content and a special ingredient: a ton of malted barley.
+It has the same look and feel of regular beer, but the drinking experience is quite different.

 You can easily spot malt liquors by the size of the bottle, as they often come in substantial 40-ounce bottles at a low price.
-They have a distinct taste and don’t go down as easily as other beers, but they’ll have you feeling buzzed in no time.
+They have a distinct dry taste and don’t go down as easily as other beers, but they’ll have you feeling buzzed in no time.
+These factors make malt liquors highly popular among experienced beer drinkers.

 5. Pilsners

-Pilsners are a specific type of lager, first made as a bitter drink in the Czech Republic and popularized throughout Europe.
-As the beer spread, different countries began to make them with different colors and flavors.
+Pilsners are technically lagers, but they have earned their own spot on the 10 types of beer because of their unique brewing methods.
+The first pilsner was a bitter drink brewed in the Czech Republic, which quickly popularized throughout Europe.
+As the beer spread, other countries began to make them with different colors and flavors.

-For example, Germany tends to brew their pilsners to have a pale golden hue and refreshing flavor.
+For example, Germany tends to brew their pilsners to have a pale golden hue and refreshing citrus flavor.
 American pilsners have a similar texture, such as Leinenkugels and Dogfish’s Heads.
+They are the perfect balance between a strong dark lager and a rich pale ale.

 6. Porters

 Porters are the English working man’s beer, named after day laborers and porters of 18th Century London.
 They had a similar character to their namesakes: dark, bitter and strong.
+They traditionally have the highest alcohol content of all the different types of beer.
 However, they have undergone some changes throughout the years.

-Today’s Porters are lighter and lower in alcohol content, resembling a traditional English brown ale, but they still have a sweet, chocolatey taste.
+Today’s Porters tend to be lighter and lower in alcohol content, resembling a traditional English brown ale.
+They still have the dark chocolatey taste of their predecessors though, which makes them very enjoyable to drink if you have a sweet tooth.

 7. Stouts

 Stouts are the next evolutionary stage of Porters: dark beers with a sweet coffee-like taste along with high alcohol content.
 The most well-known stout is the famous Guinness brand.
-Don’t let the dark coloring fool you, though: Guinness goes down easier than most of the other beers on this list.
+Don’t let the dark coloring fool you, though — Guinness goes down easier than most of the other different kinds of beer on the market.

 American stouts, on the other hand, have the usual bitter taste that you can expect from dark beers.
 Think of Guinness as regular milk chocolate, and American stout beers as dark chocolate.
 They may look similar, but they have distinct tastes.